LeskoIam/k-means_python_module_dev/README.md

 trivial one so I hope it explains a little bit more then just how to pass a single variable and print it out from C.

 ### What this is NOT
 This is not meant to be a tutorial and is not written as such.
-It also does not talk about K.means algorithm but uses it as an example.
+It also does not talk about K-means algorithm but uses it as an example.

 ## Backstory